mreorhan/Scrum-Task-Management-with-ReactJS-Express-Server/README.md

  cd scrumtaskmanagement
  npm install
  npm start

-3. Step (open new command line) cd scrumtaskmanagement/client npm install npm start

-4. Step
+3. Step
- You can start working on which explorer window.
+ You can start working on any explorer window.
 ```